 According to a study published by the European Society of Cardiology, men with gray hair have an increased risk of heart disease.1 In the study 545 men were divided into 2 groups based on 2 factors, how much gray hair they had and whether or not they had coronary heart disease.
 They graded the amount of gray hair on each man’s head on a scale of 1 to 5.
 1 indicated that the participant had almost no gray hair and 5 indicated that the participant’s head was purely white.
 The researcher also collected data on whether or not the men had diabetes, hypertension, smoking habits, and a family medical history of heart disease.

 The results of the study showed that men with a hair score of 3 or more had an increased risk of coronary artery disease regardless of their chronological age.
-And,
+And, the participants who already had coronary artery disease had a significantly higher hair score than those who did not.
+The findings of the study can be used to establish a scoring system to evaluate the graying of hair as a predictor of coronary heart disease in future.

 2. Your Hair Follicles May Be Suffering From Oxidative Stress